Ten Advertising Safety Tips

 - Check results frequently but give it time

 If in doubt, ask!
-Use the Google AdWords Help Forum to ask for advice, it's a great resource and worth it's weight in gold.
+Use the Google Ads Community to ask for advice, it's a great resource and worth it's weight in gold.

-Remember, you are responsible for the money you spend on AdWords, so it's important you understand exactly how it works and what your spend might be.
+Remember, you are responsible for the money you spend on Ads, so it's important you understand exactly how it works and what your spend might be.